EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

   a feather purchased independently, check out the documentation on the [Adafruit website](https://learn.adafruit.com/adafruit-winc1500-wifi-shield-for-arduino/updating-firmware).

 ## [WIP] Building firmware using PlatformIO
-Note: This section is for advanced users, who have some experience with programming for embedded environemts.
-Using platformIO as a build tool is still being tested and this section will be imrpoved as we create the structure to use platformIO. <br>
+Note: This section is for advanced users who have experience with programming for embedded environemts.
+Using platformIO as a build tool is still being tested and this section will be imrpoved as we create our structure to use platformIO. <br>

 ### Requirements
 To start using PlatformIO, you will need:
 1. PlatformIO development environment
     - Get the platformIO development environment using instructions available on their [website](https://platformio.org/platformio-ide).
-    - We recommend starting with `PlatformIO`+`VScode`.
+    - We have tested this build process with `PlatformIO`+`VScode`.
 2. A platformIO `.ini` project file
     - A `platformIO.ini` file has been included inside the firmware variant directory (see directory structure below).